daigofuji/PWA-test-app/README.md

+# PWA-test-app

+notes and hacks from https://www.eventbrite.com/e/progressive-web-apps-a-day-of-talks-and-code-labs-tickets-31879507465

+## What is a Progressive Web App?
+A Progressive Web App is:
+Progressive
+Responsive
+Connectivity independent
+App-like
+Fresh
+Safe
+Discoverable
+Re-engageable
+Installable
+Linkable

 # Your first Progressive Web App Code Lab

 These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/)